 · Coinbase is a place for consumers to easily buy, sell, and store digital currency.

-· GDAX (formerly Coinbase Exchange) is an exchange for professionals to trade digital assets.
+· Coinbase Pro (formerly GDAX/Coinbase Exchange) is an exchange for professionals to trade digital assets.

-White made it clear to me that the company foresees the need for a more professional and regulated exchange to trade the most popular digital assets of Bitcoin and Ethereum, and to do this on a worldwide basis.
+While it's clear that the company foresees the need for a more professional and regulated exchange to trade the most popular digital assets of Bitcoin and Ethereum, and to do this on a worldwide basis.
 But the company is also focused on its original mission of providing the ability to easily buy, sell and exchange Bitcoin to those more non-technical and casual users, and they will continue to do that through their existing Coinbase product.